jopemachine-arvis/arvis/documents/basic-usage.md

 You can move your LargeText window by dragging non-text area.

-You can adjust the size of the text of LargeText window by mou`se wheeling with pressing `cmd (or ctrl)` key.
+You can adjust the size of the text of LargeText window by `mouse wheeling` with pressing `cmd (or ctrl)` key.

 ![](./imgs/largetext-window.png)